UEFI/DSD-Guide/dsd-guide.md

 number.
 This avoids duplication between the Properties and `_CRS`, making it easier to change the resources of a Device in one place.

-### Property Naming
+### Device Property Naming

 While the Key for a Property may be any String, there is a very high probability of name collision.
-For example, two vendors could use the String `"interrupts"` as a Key.
+For example, two vendors could use the String `"serial-number"` as a Key.
 The problem is that each vendor may have very different use cases for the Value.
-One use case could be a Boolean value (`"yes"` means interrupts are supported, `"no"` means the device must be polled).
-A second use case could be a list of valid IRQs for the device (`Package() {1, 2, 3}`).
+One use case could be a Boolean value (`"yes"` means the device has a read-only register that contains a serial number, `"no"` means the device has no such register).
+A second use case could be that the value is the actual serial number ("abcde-123456").

 It is highly recommended that each vendor prefix their Key name with their registered PNP or ACPI vendor ID in order to avoid name collisions.
-For example, use `abcd-interrupts` instead of `interrupts`, especially if the word is known to be in common use in the kernel.
+What the vendor decides to use after the prefix is completely up to their own discretion.
+For example, Vendor ABCD would use `abcd-serial-number` instead of `serial-number`, especially if the word or term is known to be in common use.
+Please see [Registering Prefixes](#_registering_prefixes) for instructions on obtaining a vendor prefix.

-Due to historical usage, Appendix A contains some Keys that do not have any prefix at all.
+Due to historical usage, Appendix A [appendix\_title](#_deprecated_device_properties) contains a list of Keys that do not have any prefix at all.
 These should not be used in the future; they should be considered deprecated.
-In Appendix B, prefixed names for these same Keys are defined and should be used henceforth.
+In Appendix B [UEFI Defined Device Property Usage](#_uefi_defined_device_property_usage:), prefixed names for these same Keys are defined and should be used henceforth.

 The reason these older Key definitions have no prefix is that there was at one time the concept of a global namespace for these Keys, and a